altunixon/wips/lns/altina_ln/ASP-143-Post_3_of_5.md

 I know what you mean, Regis opened his arms to soothe her.<br/>
 "… Most citizens of the Hispania Empire are High Sect, and many of them refused to recognize other sects.
 Robbing the property of other sects isn’t a sin— that country uses this rationale to justify their military committing piracy."<br/>
 "Yes, that’s true."<br/>
-For example, if they weren’t an invading army but a weak traveller, what would happen?
+For example, if they weren’t an invading army but a weak traveller, what would happen?<br/>
 Like a North sect traveller who arrived at Damia’s town without knowing anything?
-Who can guarantee that person’s safety?
+Who can guarantee that person’s safety?<br/>
 "… Like how hegemony that wants to conquer the world with military might is at odds with your ideal of pacifism.
 Getting people who don’t recognize people of other sects to work together with you is very difficult."<br/>
 Altina lowered her head.<br/>
 "Yes, that might be so."<br/>